 2. How Much Does Ceiling Repair Cost?
 [2026 Data]

-Angi 2026 ceiling repair guide reporting an average ceiling repair cost of about $1,080, a typical range from about $150 to $4,500, water damage ceiling repair costs of $45-$55 per square foot, and the need to address underlying causes such as roof, pipe, or HVAC issues.
+Angi 2026 ceiling repair guide reporting an average ceiling repair cost of about $1,080, a normal range of $438-$1,724, water damage ceiling repair costs of $45-$55 per square foot, and the need to address underlying causes such as roof, pipe, or HVAC issues.

 Open source